James A. Garfield: Cabinet and inauguration

 Garfield's appointment of James infuriated Conkling, a factional opponent of the Postmaster General, who demanded a compensatory appointment for his faction, such as the position of Secretary of the Treasury.
 The resulting squabble occupied much of Garfield's brief presidency.
 The feud with Conkling reached a climax when the president, at Blaine's instigation, nominated Conkling's enemy, Judge William H. Robertson, to be Collector of the Port of New York.
 This was one of the prize patronage positions below cabinet level and was then held by Edwin A. Merritt.
 Conkling raised the time-honored principle of senatorial courtesy in an attempt to defeat the nomination, to no avail.
-Garfield, who believed the practice was corrupt, would not back down and threatened to withdraw all nominations unless Robertson was confirmed, intending to "settle the question whether the president is registering clerk of the Senate or the Executive of the United States."
-Ultimately, Conkling and his New York colleague, Senator Thomas C. Platt, resigned their Senate seats to seek vindication but found only further humiliation when the New York legislature elected others in their places.
+Garfield, who believed the practice was corrupt and refused to rubber-stamp selections by powerful senators, did not back down and threatened to withdraw all nominations unless Robertson was confirmed, intending to "settle the question whether the president is registering clerk of the Senate or the Executive of the United States".
+Ultimately, Conkling and his New York colleague Senator Thomas C. Platt resigned their Senate seats to seek vindication but found only further humiliation when the New York legislature elected others in their places.
 Robertson was confirmed as Collector and Garfield's victory was clear.
-To Blaine's chagrin, the victorious Garfield returned to his goal of balancing the interests of party factions and nominated a number of Conkling's Stalwart friends to offices.
+To Blaine's chagrin, Garfield returned to his goal of balancing the interests of party factions and nominated a number of Conkling's Stalwart friends to offices.

 With his cabinet complete, Garfield had to contend with myriad office seekers.
 He exclaimed, "My God!
 What is there in this place that a man should ever get into it."
 Garfield's family happily settled into the White House, but he found presidential duties exasperating.